 ‘What Bengal thought today, India thought tomorrow’, is a famous line associated with the city for having produced some of the greatest thinkers, artists, film makers and writers like Rabindranth Tagore, Bankim Chandra Chattopadhyay and Sarat Chandra Chattopadhyay and Satyajit Ray.
 Indeed, ideas in Kolkata in the fields of art, literature, cinema and theater have provided inspiration to rest of the country.

 Kolkata offers innumerable accommodation options to suit everyone’s budget and needs.
 Budget accommodation is available on Chowringhe Road and Sudder Street.
 There are quite a few mid-range accommodation options near Dalhousie Square.

-Kathi kebab is the most famous fast-food in Kolkata served at its best in the New Market area, Hogg Market and Elgin Street.
+Kathi kebab is the most famous fast-food in Kolkata served best at the New Market area, Hogg Market and Elgin Street.
 Almost every restaurant in the city serves sea food and Mughalai delicacies.
 Kolkata thrives on street food like chops, rolls and puchka (paani puri or gol gappa) that are also extremely delicious and are found throughout city.

 Flurry’s on Park Street is considered one of the best Swiss bakeries here.
 Cafes in Kolkata are extremely popular.
-Coffee House is the most famous coffee shop where the intellectuals of the city meet.
-Bengali milk sweets like rasagulla, misthi doi, sandesh, ras-malai, etc. are served at its best in Kolkata.
+Indian Coffee House is the most famous coffee shop where the intellectuals of the city meet.
+Bengali milk sweets like rasagulla, misthi doi, sandesh, and ras-malai, are served at its best in Kolkata.
 They are found almost everywhere in the city.